 By analysing the data in this way, we can show the differences in demographics between different search engines, whilst avoiding being mislead by the general demographics of online users.

 Index of Gender:

 When compared to the overall population, Bing and Yahoo users are more likely to be female whereas Google users are more likely to be male.

-There is a clear line at middle age that split Google users to Bing and Yahoo users.
-Google are more likely to be younger whereas Bing and Yahoo have a more mature audience.
+There is a clear line at middle age that splits Google users to Bing and Yahoo users.
+Google users are more likely to be younger whereas Bing and Yahoo have a more mature audience.

 Caveat here: Google clearly maintains more data about the search interests of users who routinely use Google than those who also use Bing and Yahoo.
 Take this analysis with a pinch of salt.

 Again Google users and Bing/Yahoo users are really showing their differences.
 Google seems to have Music Lovers and Gamers whereas Bing and Yahoo share Thrill-Seekers, Bargain Hunters, Pet Lovers, Cooks and the Arts & Theatre enthusiasts.
 Interestingly, they all share an interest in sport.

 Bing and Yahoo are showing their red, white and blue usage bias with a strong interest in American football whereas Google users are showing their European roots with an interest in football (a.k.a soccer).
 Bing and Yahoo also appear to be dog lovers and bargain hunters.

 It is clear that Google, Bing and Yahoo users have different characteristics.
 Google has a global reach and therefore has a more disparate audience whereas Bing and Yahoo audiences are more localised which shines through when analysing their interests.

 We now know who is using the search engines but what are they using?
 This part of the analysis will look at the devices and software users of different search engines prefer.